Privacy Policy

 Processing your kids' data (names, optional photos, mission activity)Your consent as the parent / legal guardian, given at kid-profile creation (Art.
 6(1)(a); Art.
 8 for children's data)

-The AI assistant (sending household context to OpenRouter)Your explicit opt-in consent in the AI consent sheet (Art.
-6(1)(a))
+The AI assistant (sending household context to OpenRouter), including the optional kid-facing chatYour explicit opt-in consent in the AI consent sheet (Art.
+6(1)(a); Art.
+8 where you enable the kid-facing chat, given by you as the parent/guardian)

 Proof photos (upload + 30-day retention)Your explicit opt-in consent on first photo upload (Art.
 6(1)(a))